Kyle MacLachlan: 1990s

 MacLachlan further collaborated with Lynch in the ABC television series Twin Peaks (1990–91), playing Special Agent Dale Cooper, reprising that role for Lynch's 1992 prequel film Twin Peaks: Fire Walk with Me.
 Lynch commented on those roles in a GQ story about MacLachlan: "Kyle plays innocents who are interested in the mysteries of life.
 He's the person you trust enough to go into a strange world with."
 MacLachlan also said he considered Lynch one of his mentors that had a "monumental impact" on him.
-Lynch, who is known to allow his collaborative partners a large degree of control over their roles when working with him, rewrote scenes in Blue Velvet and Twin Peaks at the request of MacLachlan, who felt they were not right for his characters.
+Lynch, who was known to allow his collaborative partners a large degree of control over their roles when working with him, rewrote scenes in Blue Velvet and Twin Peaks at the request of MacLachlan, who felt they were not right for his characters.

 MacLachlan appeared as musician Ray Manzarek in Oliver Stone's 1991 film The Doors, about the band of the same name.
 He had previously turned down Stone's offer to play Chris in the 1986 movie Platoon, which ultimately went to Charlie Sheen.
+Also, in 1991, he played the role of a killer in Tales from the Crypt.
 In the 1993 film version of Franz Kafka's The Trial, with a screenplay by Harold Pinter, MacLachlan played the lead role of the persecuted Josef K.

 MacLachlan co-starred with Samuel L. Jackson as a rookie prison guard in John Frankenheimer's 1994 Emmy-winning HBO film Against the Wall about the Attica prison riots.
-In 1994, he was also featured in The Flintstones, a live-action movie adaptation of the animated sitcom of the same name, portraying Cliff Vandercave, the movie's primary antagonist, opposite John Goodman and Rick Moranis.
-He played the role of a killer in Tales from the Crypt, in 1991.
+In 1994, he was also featured in The Flintstones, a live-action movie adaptation of the animated sitcom of the same name, portraying Cliff Vandercave, the movie's main antagonist, opposite John Goodman as Fred Flintstone and Rick Moranis as Barney Rubble.

 In 1995, MacLachlan starred in Paul Verhoeven's Showgirls.
-The movie was heavily panned by critics and it collected a record seven Golden Raspberry Awards.
+The movie was heavily panned by critics, and it collected a record seven Golden Raspberry Awards.
 MacLachlan recalls that when he watched Showgirls for the first time before the premiere, he thought it was "horrible".
 But he later realised that the movie was "inadvertently funny" and embraced for its campiness.
 According to MacLachlan, although he skipped the movie's press tour, he had sat through the whole screening, contrary to reports that he walked out.